ulidtko/cabal-doctest/README.md

 ------------------------

-The `cabal-doctest` based `Setup.hs` supports a few extensions fields in `pkg.cabal` files to customise the `doctest` runner behaviour, without customising the default `doctest.hs`.
+The `cabal-doctest` based `Setup.hs` supports a few extensions fields in `pkg.cabal` files to customize the `doctest` runner behavior, without customizing the default `doctest.hs`.

 ```
 test-suite doctests: